Akuregian/MySQL-And-JavaScript-WebServer/README.md

 5) Create your Server.js file
     - This is where you create your get, post, put and delete methods
 6) Create a new Directory:
+     'Add the Files'
-    - Add the Files - index.html          : this will render stuff too the web page
+    - index.html: this will render stuff too the web page
-                    - service-worker.js   : service worker to work even if offline
+    - service-worker.js: service worker to work even if offline
-                    - manifest.json       : description of the app
+    - manifest.json: description of the app

 7) Create your mySql database.
 Make sure the Database matches the name 'developement' name in the config.json file
     - Start Your My Sql